RoAF 86th Air Base: History

+After 1989

 In 1995, the 86th Fighter Aviation Regiment turned into the 86th Fighter Aviation Group and the 86th Fighter and Fighter Bomber Air Base.
-At the same time, the 86th Fighter Aviation Group was awarded the honorary title "Lieutenant Aviator Gheorghe Mociorniță".
+At the same time, the 86th Fighter Aviation Group was given the honorary name "Lieutenant Aviator Gheorghe Mociorniță".

 Starting in 1997, a squadron at the 86th Air base began intensive training, in order to become capable of carrying out joint missions with NATO forces.
-A special training program was initiated, aiming at a higher level of interoperability, and for this purpose the Fighter-Bomber Squadron was fully equipped with MiG-21 LanceR's.
+A special training program was initiated, aiming at a higher level of interoperability, and for this purpose the Fighter-Bomber Squadron was fully equipped with MiG-21 LanceRs.
 By the end of 2000, as a result of the Romanian Air Force reform, the structure of the 86th Air Base changed again.
 The 86th Air base has now a modular structure, fitting NATO's airbase model and offering a real background for achieving appropriate interoperability at this level, with the declared purpose to provide the necessary basis to plan, organize, command, and accomplish the missions assigned.

+Between 2013 and 2015, the base was modernized to NATO standards.
+Facilities were also built to accommodate the F-16 fighters.
+Since 2016, it is the home base of the 53rd Fighter Squadron, the first Romanian Air Force squadron equipped with F-16s.

+The MiG-21 LanceR was officially retired on 15 May 2023.
+Ceremonies were held at the 71st Air Base and at the 86th Air Base.
+The MiGs were then flown to the 95th Air Base in Bacău for storage.

+Foreign deployments

+The first US deployment at the base took place in 2021 when the 336th Fighter Squadron arrived to conduct exercise Castle Forge.
+In February 2022, eight F-16s of the 480th Fighter Squadron were deployed to the base to conduct enhanced Air Policing missions.
+The F-16s participated in enhanced Air Policing activities for a three-month period, until they were replaced by the 510th Fighter Squadron.

-In February 2022, hours after the Russian invasion of Ukraine, two F-35 Lightning II aircraft of the United States Air Forces in Europe landed at the 86th Air Base, in support of the NATO mission.
+Hours after the Russian invasion of Ukraine on 24 February, two F-35 Lightning II aircraft of the United States Air Forces in Europe landed at the 86th Air Base, in support of the NATO mission.

-The current commanded of the base, succeeding General Cătălin Băhneanu, is Comandor Cătălin "Miki" Micloș, former commander of the 53rd Fighter Squadron.
+Other fighter detachments deployed at the base on three-month rotations in support of the enhanced Air Policing mission included Dassault Rafales of the French Air and Space Force starting from October 2023, and F-16s of the Turkish Air Force starting from December 2023.